 -to take toxic substances.

-Please, you must respect the rules (though nobody control his fulfillment)
+Please, you must respect the rules (though nobody controls his fulfillment)

 June into September is the dry season in Peru.